pascalwacker/ethz-comp-design-docker/README.md

 - Docker (https://www.docker.com/)

 ## Howto:
+TLDR: See point `Bringing it all together` and just run that command.
-1) Run `docker run pascalwacker/ethz-comp-design-docker:latest` in your terminal of choice
+1) Run `docker run --rm pascalwacker/ethz-comp-design-docker:latest` in your terminal of choice.
+Congratulation, you have a container containing both `ocaml` as well as `llvm` running.
+Currently it probably is rather useless for you.
+So read on.

-## Syncing files from your computer to the docker container/saving state:
+### Syncing files from your computer to the docker container/saving state:
-- Linux/Mac Run ```docker run -v `pwd`:/home/ocaml pascalwacker/ethz-comp-design-docker:latest```
+- Linux/Mac Run ```docker run --rm -v `pwd`:/home/compDesign pascalwacker/ethz-comp-design-docker:latest```
-- Windows Run `docker run -v %CD%:/home/ocaml pascalwacker/ethz-comp-design-docker:latest` (untested!)
+- Windows Run `docker run --rm -v %CD%:/home/compDesign pascalwacker/ethz-comp-design-docker:latest` (untested!)
 Note: You could also create a volume to save the state of the files instead of linking them directly.
 However to use an IDE on your computer it's recommended to sync the files

+### Accessing the console
+- `docker run --rm -it pascalwacker/ethz-comp-design-docker:latest /bin/bash`
+You should now have a container with `ocaml` and `llvm` running as well as command line access to it.
+However the syncing of files is gone.
+Let's get that back!
+Note: You could also run the container and use `docker exec` to access it, but that would require running `docker ps` first, grabing the uid and so on.
+Observing the KISS principle we won't do that.

+### Bringing it all together
+It'll be just one simple command.
+Trust me!
+- Linux/Mac Run ```docker run --rm -v `pwd`:/home/compDesign -it pascalwacker/ethz-comp-design-docker:latest /bin/bash```
+- Windows Run `docker run --rm -v %CD%:/home/compDesign -it pascalwacker/ethz-comp-design-docker:latest /bin/bash` (untested!)
+That wasn't to hard, was it?
+You now have a container running with `ocaml` and `llvm` inside, you're on the commandline inside that container and your local folder (the folder your local terminal was in) is also synced to the container.
+Awesome, isn't it?

+### Updating the container
+It might be, that during the course the need for additional tools inside the container arises.
+If so I'll update the container.
+To get this update, simply run `docker pull pascalwacker/ethz-comp-design-docker:latest`.
+If this didn't solve your problem, let me know, by creating an issue on GitHub (https://github.com/pascalwacker/ethz-comp-design-docker/issues).

 ## Build it localy
 1) Clone (or download) this repo
 2) Run `docker build -t what-ever-name-you-would-like .`
 3) Run `docker run what-ever-name-you-would-like` (optionally with syncing as described above `-v ...`)

-## Access Container

-## Note
+### Note
 - You can change `what-ever-name-you-would-like` in the self built docker to what ever you like, just don't use white spaces or fancy special characters and use the same name for line 3 and 4!
 - You can of course also map your loacal folder (saving state), to your self built image

+## Contributing
+If you want to help, feel free!
+Fork the repo, make your changes and create a pull request.
+You can find all neccessary files in this repo: https://github.com/pascalwacker/ethz-comp-design-docker.
+It's also the fastest way to fix any typos you find ;)

 ## Disclaimer:
 This software is provided as is.
 The are not responsible for any damages on your system or legal actions brought forward against you.